 Categorize regression test cases

-Categorize test cases based on various factors to help efficient execution and maintenance:
+Categorize test cases based on various factors to support efficient execution and maintenance:

-- Automated vs. Manual test cases: To achieve faster execution, identify the test cases that are automated and the ones that require manual intervention.
+- Automated vs. manual regression testing: To achieve faster execution, identify the test cases that are automated and the ones that require manual intervention.

 - Critical vs. Non-critical feature tests: Separate test cases based on the criticality of the features they cover.